Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 This beautiful family had me yurting for breakfast 😍😍😍 pic.twitter.com/1fEmykMkbb— jenny g (@jennygrahamis) July 20, 2018

-From the start, there were the friends and strangers who cheered her on; some even hopped on their own bikes to give Graham some company on her long ride.
+From the start, there were the friends and strangers who cheered her on.
+Some even hopped on their own bikes to give Graham some company on her long ride.
 Others helped her find food or shelter along the way.

 View this post on Instagram